 Pareto Analysis

 So, let’s start with a Pareto Analysis.
 I suspect most of us have seen this before.
-If we look at the causes of a certain outcome.
+If we look at the causes of a given outcome.
 What we often find is that a few causes are dominant.

 An Example of a Pareto Chart.